 Personal branding photography isn’t really a NEW thing.
 People have been hiring photographers to take professional photos of them ever since photography was invented.

+But times have DEFINITELY changed.
 Today, every business has a website (or they’re basically obsolete, let’s face it), and most also have a social media presence across countless platforms where they are encouraged to connect with audiences on a regular basis.

 And how to people connect to other people?
 By being seen!